VellaRo/FastSurfer/testMe/OutputDirectoryExplained_ForReadme.md

 * __scripts__

-here are stored the .log files of the run pipeline.
+	Here are stored the .log files of the run pipeline.

 - deep-seg.log (Log file for fastsurfercnn eval.py)
 - recon-all (whole pipeline: FastSurferCNN + recon-surf,)